Education & Training

-With a $4.4 million investment in 2011, the new Centre for Non-Destructive Testing at Red River College provides specialized inspection equipment and a network of portable ‘non-destructive’ imaging equipment that can be used by industry in their facilities.
+With a $4.4 million investment in 2011, the Centre for Non-Destructive Inspection (CNDI) at Red River College provides specialized inspection equipment and a network of portable ‘non-destructive’ imaging equipment that can be used by industry in their facilities.
 This equipment allows companies to detect hidden flaws in materials more efficiently and with greater confidence without damaging the materials.

 Creative Arts Department

-The creative arts department at RRC offers programs in creative communications, graphic design, digital multimedia design, 3D computer graphics, deaf studies, library technology and technical communication.
+The creative arts department at RRC offers programs in creative communications, graphic design, digital media design, 3D computer graphics, deaf studies, library and information technology, and technical communication.